margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 In high school, I swam and rowed.
 As a member of the swimming and rowing teams, I became fit with six abs and a lean body.
 I felt significantly mroe fit then than I do now.
 It felt harder to maintain that fitness.
 I feel more confident about myself when rowing, and I was grateful for the experience.
 Now, I am not as fit, and it feels signfiicantly harder to return to the state I was in, but maybe I will someday return.
 I don't think others treated me differently, but I felt mroe confident with people.

 ## What takes too long? ##
 Writing a paper takes too long.
 In college, it felt like what took some people to write a paper in 1 day took me 3-5 times as long.
 It was fun to write, but it felt like I never had time to enjoy socializing with people.
-Most work requires patience, time, and endurance, and persistence; however, ti felt painful when what took peers 1 day took me 3-5 days.
+Most work requires patience, time, and endurance, and persistence; however, it felt painful when what took peers 1 day took me 3-5 days.

 ## Do you prefer to read electronic books or paper books?
 Why? ##
 Paper books I love to read.
 It feels like an amazing experience to go into a bookstore and look through all of the paper books.
 I love the physical experience of underlining key passages and taking notes.